lyxell/logifix/README.md

    }
 ```

-These rewrites were incorporated in pull request
+These patches were incorporated in pull request
 https://github.com/cbeust/testng/pull/2610

 Thanks to the [fast Datalog engine
 Soufflé](https://github.com/souffle-lang/souffle) and [fast
 diff/merge algorithms](https://github.com/lyxell/nway) these
-rewrites are found in a fraction of a second.
+patches are found in a fraction of a second.

 <ul> </ul>